Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Experiment results

 \subsection{Outdoor Formation Control Experiment}

-\blue{To further demonstrate the effectiveness of our algorithm in other environments, we tested the relative localization and formation control algorithm in a building courtyard corridor setting.
-The parameters adopted were consistent with those used in the indoor experiment.
+To further demonstrate the effectiveness of our algorithm in other environments, we tested the relative localization and formation control algorithm in a building courtyard corridor setting.
+The parameters adopted are consistent with those used in the indoor experiment.
 A snapshot of the experimental process is shown in Fig. \ref{E4_1}.
-As depicted, the robot swarm effectively executed the relative localization based formation control task based on UWB and IO measurements, therefore verifying the effectiveness of our method.}
+As depicted, the robot swarm effectively execute the formation control task based on UWB and IO measurements, verifying the effectiveness of our method.
+For more complex outdoor environments (such as foggy environments, rainy environments, etc.), UWB-IO fusion based localization systems can be studied in the future.